UMWEDU/umw-residencelife-sync/_pages/before-you-arrive.md

 </ul>
 *In some halls, residents must share drawer space within a dresser or closet space with roommates.

-<strong>Check out this printable <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/06/Eagle-Approved-list.pdf">Ultimate UMW Packing List</a> for items that are Eagle Approved and those that are not permitted in your Nest.</strong>
+<strong>Check out this printable <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2019/05/Eagle-Approved-list.pdf" target="_blank" rel="noopener noreferrer">Ultimate UMW Packing List</a> for items that are Eagle Approved and those that are not permitted in your nest.</strong>
 <h4>Pack S.M.A.R.T.</h4>
 <strong>S</strong>: Spend two weeks taking note of what you use at home.
 If you haven't used it in two weeks, don't pack it.